Keyshawn Johnson: Other ventures

 In November 2008, Johnson was contracted for a weekend TV Series called Keyshawn Johnson: Tackling Design.
 The show was on A&E in July 2009 and showcases Johnson's knowledge of interior design to help other people redecorate their homes.

 In 2012, Johnson starred in Jägermeister's critically acclaimed A Stronger Bond television and digital campaign created by the award-winning advertising agency Mistress.
 In 2013, Johnson was announced to be a contestant on the 17th season of Dancing with the Stars.
 He was paired with professional dancer Sharna Burgess.
 On the show of September 23 he was the first celebrity voted out.

-He starred on 2022's Iron Chef
+In November 2025 he won the "Football Legends" episode of Celebrity Weakest Link and received $50,000 for charity.

 Personal life

-He has four children: Keyshawn Jr, Maia, London, and Vance.
-Keyshawn Johnson Jr. is also a wide receiver committed to play for the University of Nebraska.
-His nephew is current New Orleans Saints WR Michael Thomas.
+He has been married twice.
+Johnson and Shikiri Hightower were married from 1998 to 2002 and they had two children: Maia and Keyshawn Johnson, Jr. His second wife is Jennifer Conrad, with whom he has three children: London, Shyla, and Vance.
+Keyshawn Johnson Jr. was a wide receiver at the University of Nebraska.
+His nephew is former New Orleans Saints WR Michael Thomas.

-On March 15, 2021, Johnson announced on his Twitter that his oldest daughter Maia had died.
+On March 15, 2021, Johnson announced on his Twitter that his oldest daughter Maia had died at the age of 25.